boxfish/gotta-go/docs/go-lang-ch4.md

 ## Slices
 1. Since a slice contains a pointer to an element of an array, passing a slice to a function permits the function to modify the underlying array elements.
 2. Left shift a slice by `n` elements can be achieved by reverse the leading `n` elements, reverse the remaining elements, and then reverse the whole slice.
 Right shift can be achieved by doing the whole reverse first.
 This is not most time efficient, but is done in place without extra space.
 3. Unlike arrays, slices are not comparable, so we cannot use == to test whether two slices contain the same elements.
 There are two reasons for the language not providing a deep comparison: 1. slices may refer to itself.
 2. slices used as map key.
-Questions: can maps compare?
 4. The zero value of a slice type is nil.
 A nil slice has no underlying array.
 The only legal slice comparison is against nil
 5. The built-in function `make` can be used to create a slice of a specified element type, length, and capacity.
 6. The build-in funciton `append`can be used to append items to slices.
 Internally, it checks the capacity, if greater than length, extend the slice by defining a larger slice and add the new item.
 They share the same underlying array.
 If not enough capacity, allocate a new array enough to hold the new element, copy all existing elements and the new element.